jtjanecek/robo/docs/features.md

 - `/chat`

 ## Colored Clan Tags
 You are able to customize colors in your clan tags without the need for cheats or hacks.
-I have built a way to do this only through the custom UI.
+I have built a way to do this  through the standard menus.
 Listed below are the steps to add colors to your clan tags:

 1. Set your clan message to the exact text `Colors 1`
 2. Set your clan tag using the mapping below to set your clan tag